ruoxi-wang/PBBFMM3D/README.md

 #####3.2.4 Usage of multiple sources with same kernel

-If you want to compute with different sources (source points, field points, charges) but with same kernel and number of Chebyshev nodes, you can do it in one file: e.g.
+If you want to compute with different sources (source points, target points, weight) but with same kernel and interpolation order, you can do it in one file: e.g.

 	class myKernel: public H2_3D_Tree {